caseit-tech-director/caseit-web-netlify/site/content/sponsorship/_index.md

       - text: Share your expertise, feedback, and insights with the next generation of  Management Information Systems professionals.
-      - text: Support an established, reputable academic case competition and it's ability to strengthen the management information systems industry.
+      - text: Support an established, reputable academic case competition and it's ability to develop the Management Information Systems industry.
       - text: Contribute to building the prevalence and importance of technology focused undergraduate business programs in universities around the world.
     imageUrl: img/dsc04227.jpg